 Our mission

-The Frontier Model Forum is an industry non-profit dedicated to advancing the safe development and deployment of frontier AI systems.
+The Frontier Model Forum (FMF) is an industry-supported non-profit dedicated to advancing frontier AI safety and security.

-- Identify best practices and support standards development for frontier AI safety.
+1. Identify best practices and support standards development for frontier AI safety and security.

-- Advance independent research and science of frontier AI safety.
+2. Advance the science of frontier AI safety and security.

-- Facilitate information sharing about frontier AI safety among government, academia, civil society and industry.
+3. Facilitate information sharing about frontier AI safety and security among government, academia, civil society and industry.

-By drawing on the technical and operational expertise of its member firms, the Forum seeks to ensure the safety of the most advanced AI models so that they can meet society’s most pressing needs.
+The FMF focuses primarily on managing significant risks to public safety and security, including from chemical, biological, radiological, nuclear (CBRN) and advanced cyber threats.
+By drawing on the technical and operational expertise of its member firms, the FMF seeks to ensure the most advanced AI systems remain safe and secure so that they can meet society’s most pressing needs.

-We are committed to working with stakeholders across the global AI safety ecosystem to find collaborative solutions that will make AI systems safe and responsible.
+The FMF is committed to working collaboratively with stakeholders across the AI safety and security ecosystem to make AI systems safe, secure, and beneficial.

 Our scope